H0TB0X420/InterchangeDB/docs/stability.md

 simulated clock, and a **fault-injecting disk**, then run millions of randomized scenarios where a single seed reproduces any failure.

-It is tractable here *because the seam already exists*: `DiskManager` is a trait and `MemoryDiskManager` already implements it.
-A `FaultyDiskManager` wrapper is the whole mechanism.
+It is tractable here *because the mechanism already exists*: `DiskManager` is a trait, and `FaultInjectionDiskManager` already implements torn writes, dropped/reordered flushes, and crash-at-LSN — exercised today by `tests/fault_injection_test.rs` and `tests/crash_recovery_test.rs`.
+The remaining work is not building the fault injector; it is wrapping it in a **seeded scenario driver** that sweeps the failure space (crash at *every* LSN, randomized op streams) and asserts the invariants below on every recovery.

 ```
    ┌─────────────────────────────────────────────┐